kubozi/SONIVERSE/README.md

-# SONIVERSE audio asset marketplace
+# SONIVERSE: A blockchain-powered audio asset exchange

 Soniverse is a marketplace for audio sound effects creators where they can monetize their work using the Tezos blockchain network.